-Bott & Co offer a free downloadable template letter for passengers to send directly to the airline to claim expenses they have incurred during their delay.
+Bott and Co offer a free downloadable template letter for passengers to send directly to the airline to claim expenses they have incurred during their delay.

 Flying This Summer?
 Take Our Flash Card in your hand baggage.

-To help passengers understand their rights better, Bott & Co have created a downloadable flash card for passengers to take to the airport to use in cases of delay.
+To help passengers understand their rights better, Bott and Co have created a downloadable flash card for passengers to take to the airport to use in cases of delay.

 The flash card states clearly what the airlines must provide legally to the passengers in these situations.

 Passengers can download it and place it in their hand luggage for reference should they end up being delayed.

 “We’re Not Surprised”

 Coby Benson, the head of the flight delay compensation team at Bott and Co, said he is not surprised by the results of the survey.

 “We’ve helped over 50,000 passengers reclaim compensation for their delays and the message about why they choose to claim is loud and clear.

 “Not only are they frustrated by the delay, but they are doubly frustrated with the lack of information and care they are provided with during their delay.